jdreaver/kernel-dev/patches/2025-01-19-sample-kernfs/README.md

 ## TODO

 - Test multiple sample_kernfs roots at once
-- Implement resetting count
-- Implement `inc` file
-- In cover letter, mention how patches are split up (to demonstrate the "steps" of building a pseudo-filesystem on top of `kernfs`, where each step adds a feature).
+- Write cover letter
 - Either add documentation for `kernfs` in this patch series or mention that I want to add documentation.

 ## Cover letter (WIP)

 This patch series creates a pseudo-filesystem built on top of kernfs in samples/kernfs/.

+TODO:

+- Mention how patches are split up (to demonstrate the "steps" of building a pseudo-filesystem on top of `kernfs`, where each step adds a feature).
+- Is the `inc` file too much?
+Should I remove it?